AymarN/Interactive_Programming_in_Python/Week 6/Week 6a/README.md

 Practice Exercises for Classes (part 1) (optional)
 ________________________________________

 Practice Exercises for Classes (part 1)
 Solve each of the practice exercises below.
 Each problem includes three CodeSkulptor links: one for a template that you should use as a starting point for your solution, one to our solution to the exercise, and one to a tool that automatically checks your solution.

-1. For this set of practice exercises, we will walk you through the creation of a Tile class suitable for use in your week five mini-project, Memory.
-This class will model the logical behavior of cards/tiles used in Memory.
-Our goal in walking through this design will be to understand the syntactic structure of a Python class in detail as well as the logic that goes into designing a useful class.
-In Week 6b, we will use this Tile class to re-implement Memory in an object-oriented style.If, at some point, you feel confused, you may also want to watch this video on the Basics of OOP by Julie.
-Many students in previous sessions found it to be helpful.
-To begin, your first task is to define a Tile class using two lines of Python.
+1. To begin, your first task is to define a Tile class using two lines of Python.
 For now, the body of this class should just be a single pass statement to keep Python from throwing an error.
 As usual in Python, the body of the class definition should be indented.

 2. Your next task is to create two instances (versions) of a Tile object.
 Note this is possible even though the body of the class definition